fabiolb/fabio/docs/content/ref/registry.consul.noroutehtmlpath.md

 title: "registry.consul.noroutehtmlpath"
 ---

-`registry.consul.noroutehtmlpath` configures the KV path for the HTML of the noroutes page.
+`registry.consul.noroutehtmlpath` configures the KV path for the HTML page when no route was found.

 The consul KV path is watched for changes.